Does Term Life Insurance Have a Cash Value?

 That structure keeps premiums lower than permanent life policies, but it also means you don’t build savings within your policy.
 The goal of term insurance is straightforward: provide a death benefit to your loved ones if you pass away during the policy term.

-What Happens to My Premiums When My Term Policy Ends?
+What Happens to Your Premiums When the Term Ends?

 However, it’s important to know that some insurers do offer return of premium term policies, which refund part or all of what you’ve paid if you outlive the term.
 These plans can be appealing but typically cost significantly more, and not all carriers offer them.

-Types of Life Insurance Policies With Cash Value
+Types of Life Insurance Policies That Build Cash Value

-- Universal life insurance (UL): Provides flexible premiums and adjustable death benefits.
+Universal life insurance provides flexible premiums and adjustable death benefits.
 The policy's cash value grows based on interest rates or market performance, depending on the subtype:

 - Fixed Universal Life insurance (UL): Also called traditional UL.
 Credits a fixed interest rate declared by the life insurance company, offering steady but modest cash value growth.